GS-KAN: Parameter-Efficient Kolmogorov-Arnold Networks via Sprecher-Type Shared Basis Functions: Introduction

 In this paper, we revisit the theoretical foundations laid by Sprecher \cite{sprecher1965} to address this inefficiency.
 While the original KAN architecture \cite{liu2024kan} leverages the Kolmogorov-Arnold representation theorem \cite{kolmogorov1963}, it does not fully exploit Sprecher's subsequent refinement, which demonstrated that the inner functions can be constructed as transformed versions of a \textit{single} univariate function.
 Historically, direct implementations of such ``Sprecher networks'' were hindered by the pathological, fractal nature of the exact functions required by the theorem, rendering them unsuitable for gradient descent (see, e.g., \cite{demb2021note}).

-We propose \textbf{GS-KAN} (Generalized Sprecher-KAN), which relaxes these strict conditions.
+We propose GS-KAN (Generalized Sprecher-KAN), which relaxes these strict conditions.
 Instead of attempting to model exact fractal functions, we employ smooth, learnable B-splines combined with generalized coefficients.
 Unlike standard KANs which maintain unique splines for every edge, GS-KAN maintains one learnable master function per layer.
 This reduces the parameter complexity, effectively aligning it with MLP efficiency while retaining the powerful inductive bias of splines.
 Our contributions are as follows: \begin{itemize} \item \textbf{Parameter Efficiency:} We propose a memory-efficient formulation using layer-wise shared learnable B-splines, adapted via learnable linear parameters.
-This architecture significantly reduces the parameter footprint compared to standard KANs. \item \textbf{Scalability:} By decoupling the basis definition from the network edges, GS-KAN enables the use of spline-based architectures on high-dimensional inputs (e.g., image vectors), overcoming the parameter bottlenecks of previous implementations. \item \textbf{Empirical Validation:} We demonstrate that GS-KAN is highly versatile.
-It outperforms MLPs and KAN architectures on high-frequency function approximation and matches or exceeds existing KAN variants on tabular benchmarks.
-Furthermore, we show that GS-KAN can successfully classify high-dimensional image vectors (Fashion-MNIST) with fewer parameters than MLPs. \end{itemize}
+This architecture significantly reduces the parameter footprint compared to standard KANs. \item \textbf{Scalability:} By decoupling the basis definition from the network edges, GS-KAN enables the use of spline-based architectures on high-dimensional inputs (e.g., image vectors), overcoming the parameter bottlenecks of previous implementations. \item \textbf{Empirical Validation:} Our results indicate that GS-KAN is a versatile architecture capable of effectively handling diverse machine learning tasks under strict parameter constraints.
+Notably, it achieved the strongest predictive performance among all evaluated baselines across our entire test suite. \end{itemize}

 A recent concurrent study by \cite{hagg2025sprecher} also explores the application of Sprecher’s theorem for parameter efficiency.
 Their approach focuses on a strict realization of Sprecher's specific summation formula using shared weight vectors.
-In contrast our work builds upon a variation of the theorem and from this basis, we propose a generalized architecture where we relax the fixed constant constraints to construct unique edge functions via learnable per-edge linear transformations.
+In contrast, our work builds upon a variation of the theorem and from this basis, we propose a generalized architecture where we relax the fixed constant constraints to construct unique edge functions via learnable per-edge linear transformations.
 This distinction allows our method to retain the memory benefits of the theorem while adopting the flexible connectivity typical of modern deep learning layers.